Fort Assinniboine

 Mission

 Fort Assinniboine was built in the aftermath of the Custer disaster at the Little Big Horn.
-It was established primarily to ward off possible attacks by Sioux Chief Sitting Bull hiding in the Cypress Hills and by the Nez Perce, some of whom were also in Canada following the defeat and capture of Chief Joseph by the army in the Bear Paw Mountains in 1877.
+It was primarily established to ward off possible attacks by Sioux Chief Sitting Bull and by the Nez Perce.

-There were some secondary reasons for the structure.
-Army General William Sherman had envisioned a line of forts near the northern and southern boundaries of the United States.
+There were secondary reasons for the structure.
+General William Sherman had envisioned a line of forts near the northern and southern boundaries of the United States.
 When starving Indians pressed south from Canada pursuing buffalo, cattlemen, miners and other settlers pressured for federal troops to intervene.
-Control of the large Blackfeet Reservation in northern Montana Territory and protection of trade routes were additional reasons for the fort.
+Control of the Blackfeet Reservation and protection of trade routes were additional reasons for the fort.

 Construction

-At the time of its construction, Fort Assinniboine was the most elaborate post in the United States.
+At the time of construction, Fort Assinniboine was the most elaborate post in the United States.
 Unlike earlier frontier posts, it was an offensive fortress and had no perimeter wall.
-The rectangular shaped post eventually boasted 104 mostly brick buildings constructed over a four-year period.
+The rectangular post eventually boasted 104 buildings constructed over a four-year period.
 L.K.
 Devlin was selected to undertake construction.
 The bricks were manufactured on the spot by Colonel C. S. Broadwater.
-Much of the work on Fort Assinniboine was done by the troops themselves.
-Construction progressed so rapidly that the Indians said the Fort Assinniboine "rose out of the ground".
+Much of the work was done by the troops themselves.
 At its peak, the Fort housed 36 officers and 453 non-commissioned officers and enlisted men.

 Officer's Quarters, Al Lucke Collection 10th Cavalry "Buffalo Soldiers" on escort duty 1894